ibm-cloud-docs/codeengine/build.md

 - [Set up your {{site.data.keyword.codeengineshort}} CLI environment](/docs/codeengine?topic=codeengine-kn-install-cli).
 - [Create and target a project](/docs/codeengine?topic=codeengine-manage-project).

-To create a build configuration with the CLI, use the `code-engine build create` command
+To create a build configuration with the CLI, use the `code-engine build create` command.

 If your source code repository is not public, then provide the URL with the SSH protocol and the `--repo` argument with the name of the [repository access](/docs/codeengine?topic=codeengine-code-repositories) that you created.